Note: Some of the offers mentioned below may have changed or are no longer be available. You can view current offers here.

 Booking through American Airlines’ AAdvantage program gives you several options to earn enough miles to book your trip.
 Obviously, a first class or business class adventure will take a little more work, but you can make it happen with a little patience and a few sign-up bonuses.

-You can also use the Citi AAdvantage Platinum Select card, Citi AAdvantage Executive card, and the CitiBusiness AAdvantage Platinum Select card.
+You can also use the Citi / AAdvantage Platinum Select World Elite Masterard, Citi / AAdvantage Executive World Elite Mastercard, and the CitiBusiness / AAdvantage Platinum Select World Mastercard.
 The cards earn American miles directly to help boost the miles in your account.

 Finally, check out the Barclay Aviator Red card which also earns American miles directly.